kap8416/Evalencial/README.md

 # Family

-Your family is welcome to join us in Guanajuato!
+Your family is welcome to join us in Mineral de Pozos!

 We understand that each family's needs may vary based on the number of children and/or including pets.
 If it would be more convenient for you, we are more than happy to make separate accommodations for families and individuals attending the lecture hall.
 If this applies to your situation, please inform the organizing committee, and we will gladly provide personalized assistance to ensure you and your family comfort and satisfaction.